-You have been advised by your GP or hospital doctor to have a Flexible Sigmoidoscopy examination.
-We will have to have your formal consent before we carry out this examination.
+You have been advised by your GP or hospital doctor to have a flexible sigmoidoscopy examination.
+We will need to have your formal consent before we can carry out this examination.
 This booklet explains how the examination is carried out and what the risks are.
 This will help you to make an informed decision when agreeing to the examination.

 If there is anything you do not understand, or anything you wish to discuss further, but still wish to come for the appointment, do not sign the consent form at the front of the booklet.
-Instead, bring it with you and you could sign it after you spoken to the Endoscopist.
+Instead, bring it with you and you can sign it after you have spoken to the endoscopist.